-List of 40 Most Spoken Languages in the World (List of Top Languages)
+Top 40 Most Spoken Languages in the World 2023

 The world in which we live is diverse.
 There are various kinds of people living all around the planet.
 They speak different languages, eat different foods, and live different lifestyles.
 Do you know there are more than 7000 different languages spoken around the globe?
 Out of these 7000 languages, only 23 languages cover more than half the world’s population.
 English, Mandarin Chinese, and Hindi are some of the most spoken languages in the world.